Direct Primary Care & Family Medicine located in Williamston, NC

 If you have diabetes, you need ongoing medical care from a compassionate doctor who takes the time to help you cope with both the physical and emotional demands of living with a chronic disease.
-Dr. Steven Manning, a dedicated primary care physician, offers point-of-care testing, treatment, and extending counseling visits at AccessMedicine in Williamston, North Carolina.
+Dr. Steven Manning, a dedicated primary care physician, offers point-of-care testing, treatment, and extending counseling visits at AccessMedicine in Williamston, and Washington, North Carolina.
 If you live in the Williamston area, set up your first diabetes consultation by contacting Dr. Manning using the online form or by calling his helpful, understanding staff.

 Diabetes is a disease that affects the way your body processes glucose, a necessary nutrient that gives your cells energy.
 Normally, your pancreas — a small organ located behind your stomach — produces and secretes a hormone called insulin, which ushers glucose into your cells so they can convert it into energy.